aripovula/Spring-Thymeleaf_checkboxes_and_radiobuttons/README.md

 In this app you check add a risk and select several checkboxes, radio button and drop down menu option per each risk being added.
 Later you can click edit to see initial selection restored depending on which risk is selected.

+HTML-Thymeleaf code also:
+- chooses different color for list items with sequential even number;
+- shows optional way of displaying checkboxes in table form.

 Developed based on guidance provided in: http://forum.thymeleaf.org/The-checked-attribute-of-the-checkbox-is-not-set-in-th-each-td3043675.html